 I highly recommend the Reef Bay Trail when mosquitoes aren’t out by the thousands, but if you’re looking for a quicker, drama-free option, there is always the Lind Point Trail which you can hop onto in Cruz Bay and leads to three beautiful beaches, including Salomon, Honeymoon and Caneel.
 Honeymoon Beach is my favorite (it’s where we saw the turtles):

 We also took the opportunity to cruise around St. Thomas on a Wet Woody’s charter, stopping at some nice beaches and coves to swim and snorkel.
 God, I love fast powerboats and this one was a sweet ride.
-This trip also gave us some of the best views of accretionary wedge outcrop.
-As Evelyn Mervine explains, an accretionary wedge is:
+This trip also gave us some of the best views of outcrops of accretionary wedge, which is:

 Vacations with good friends, good food and beautiful rocks and water.
 Can’t ask for much more.
 Except for lots less mosquitoes and no bee stings.